 - manufacturing emotions that otherwise wouldn’t exist by saying or doing dramatic, confusing or untrue things to provoke those reactions;

-- ignoring boundaries until the partner is doing things he or she never thought they would do; and
+- ignoring boundaries until we do things we never thought we would do; and

-- using a combination of conversational tactics to make partners fearful of expressing themselves or speaking up about mistreatment because of how the narcissist will react.
-The partner has been stunned and shamed into silence.
+- using a combination of conversational tactics to make us feel fearful of expressing ourselves because of how the narcissist will react.

 Narcissists also begin to criticize the very characteristics of the partner that he or she once praised.
 Where once the narcissist exalted and complimented, now he or she demeans and humiliates, holding back none of the contempt.